The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 Why bother with the contract renewal process?

-Business owners are busy people, so we understand that adding a contract management process to your workflow can be a big ask.
+Business owners are busy people, so we understand that adding contract management processes to your workflow can be a big ask.

 Wouldn’t it be better to quickly address contracts with auto-renewal?